 The Pinball Hall of Fame

 An entire hall honoring the unknown greats of pinball’s past is the best excuse you’ll ever find to journey back to your middle school days.
 The Pinball Hall of Fame is 25,000 square feet of pinball games dating from the 1930s to the 2020s, making it one of the world’s largest and most extensive collections of classic pinball machines.
-And they aren’t just for looking at.
 You can play on 401 different pinball tables, each ordered and chronicled in a series of detailed lists that explain exactly why that specific machine is worthy of its space on the floor.
 Admission is free but, just like the good old days, you’ll want to be sure you bring a pocket full of change as each game costs a quarter or two.

-Where: 4925 Las Vegas Blvd S, Las Vegas, NV 89119.
-The Pinball Hall of Fame is right on the Las Vegas Strip!
+Address: 4925 Las Vegas Blvd S, Las Vegas, NV 89119

 The Neon Museum

-Where: 770 Las Vegas Boulevard North, Las Vegas, NV 89101
+Address: 770 N Las Vegas Blvd, Las Vegas, NV 89101

-Where: 333 S Valley View Blvd, Las Vegas, NV 89107
+Address: 333 S Valley View Blvd, Las Vegas, NV 89107